NatalieHumphriesGitHub/qa-march-project/README.md

 ## Future Work:

 As discussed above, future work would be to fix all known issues, add additional information about the rooms and add a propagated plants table.
-The html could also be improved as I would like to add pictures of the plants and have a more user-friendly and modern interface.
+The html could also be improved as I would like to add pictures of the plants in the database and have a more user-friendly and modern interface.